2017 A to Z: Letter C…

 Sunday was usually the day their friends came, bringing the boat for skiing, but the first time I tried, well it didn’t go well.
 All I remember is, they instructed me to put the rope around my neck while putting on the ski’s… and guess what, I went under.
 I pretty much gave up on skiing as I couldn’t get my ski’s on while keeping my head above water at the same time.
 I’d rather dance to Wooly Bully all night long!

-Cheerleading: No I never was a cheerleader, but I did try out in high school.
-And what changed my mind… how sore I was after practicing for a week.
+No, I was never a cheerleader, but I did try out in high school.
+And what changed my mind was… how sore I was after practicing for a week.
 I remember my legs being so sore that I could hardly walk up the front steps to my house.
 I’m surprised I attempted to even try out, as so many clubs were always certain close-knit girls and hard to get in.

 When I married, I really didn’t know how to cook, but with the help of my mother-in-law and calling my mother….
 I learned how to make all my husband and my favorite dishes.
 The hardest thing to learn was how to make Southern biscuits… it took many “watches” to learn that trick!